gaehlerm/SoftwareEngineering/README.md

 Inside the test we start with the setup part.
 In order to test the `distance_to` function we need two vector objects `v1` and `v2`.
 In the next line we calculate the distance between `v1` and `v2`.

 Now comes the execution of the test.
 We check if the result of the test is correct.

 // wirte something more?

+Good inputs should thoroughly test the code.
+But they should also be simple so that they’re easy to read.

 ## General thoughts about tests